FxMorin/carpet-fixes/README.md

 # Carpet-Fixes
-[Fabric Carpet](https://github.com/gnembon/fabric-carpet) extension mod which attempts to fix as many bugs as possible
+[Fabric Carpet](https://github.com/gnembon/fabric-carpet) extension mod which attempts to fix as many vanilla bugs as possible!

+Feel free to contribute by adding as many fixes as you want

 # Features
 ## chunkRegenFix